Signed in as:

 filler@godaddy.com

-As a mom that passionately believed that her son deserves equitable opportunities for an independent and successful life, Dee always sought more meaningful and accommodating ways for her son to thrive.
-As her son, now 20, approached adulthood, she learned that new challenges were on the horizon.
+As a mom that passionately believed that her son deserved equitable opportunities for an independent and successful life, Dee always sought more meaningful and accommodating ways for her son to thrive.
+As her son, now 22, approached adulthood, she learned that new challenges were on the horizon.
 In researching colleges for her son, Dee realized that for him to receive the assistance and acceptance he needed to flourish, it would require him to leave their state to receive it.
 While not the preferable choice, it was a necessary step in his goal of self-sufficiency and independence.

 In Dee’s research of programs, schools, employers, therapists, etc, she learned that there's a world of inclusive communities that her son could tap into if she was willing to embrace him leaving the “comfort” and "security" of his current community in order to experience it.
 This is how Accessibility Bridge was born and the beginning of our nonprofit journey.